 MFFC raises a variety of animals—draft horses, chickens, sheep, and pigs—for the farm-based education programs, and for market purposes.

 All of the animals are pastured; the farm employs management intensive grazing (MIG), a form of grazing that allows the animals to forage in pasture and move to new grazing grounds several times a week.
 MIG increases the quality of the pastures while providing the most nutritious feed for the animals (see bottom of page for more information on MIG).

 Since the animals are rotated frequently, they might not be in the same spot as they were the last time you visited.
 We therefore encourage you to explore the farm each time you visit!

 Pork, lamb, and wool products are sold from the Visitor Center.

 The farm also offers visitors you-pick blueberries and raspberries.
 The berries grow during the summer months, and in the next coming seasons will we have blackberries and fall varieties.
 Call ahead to see if the berries are ripe, bring your own containers, or stop by the Visitor Center to borrow a pint or quart container.
 Berries are sold by the pound.

-Benefits of MIG include:
+The Benefits of Management Intensive Grazing include: